 According to the Association of California Healthcare Districts, 11 of the 73 healthcare districts operating in California as of February 2012, including El Camino Hospital District, had sold or leased their hospitals to another non-profit or for-profit organization.
-These arrangements were allowed under state law enacted in 1994, with the passage of California Senate Bill 1169, which amended the Local Healthcare District Law.
-This legislation changed regulations governing transfers of property, conflicts of interest, health care trade secrets and the public meeting act, lease agreements, and sales of property and assets.
-Most significantly, SB 1169 authorized healthcare districts to sell or lease their hospitals, property and operations to private organizations.
+In 1994, the passage of California Senate Bill 1169 amended the Local Healthcare District Law to change regulations governing transfers of property, conflicts of interest, health care trade secrets and the public meeting act, lease agreements, and sales of property and assets.
 Subsequently, many healthcare districts chose to reorganize by selling or leasing their hospitals in order to take advantage of the features of the amended law that allowed them to compete with private hospitals and, in some respects, behave more like private hospitals.